 During the course of the labor rights workshops, Gabe and his partners from Massachusetts Jobs with Justice discovered anecdotal evidence that many of the workers were not paid the prevailing minimum wage or overtime pay.
 They also found out that the bakery had used a temporary-work agency to partially staff some of the production shifts.
 These “temp workers” had another set of issues common to temp agency labor forces including illegal paycheck deductions.

 Chelsea Collaborative and the Greater Boston Legal Services partnered to assess the scope of labor violations and developed a legal strategy to redress the violations of labor law.

 The first step was to hold “in-take days,” during which volunteers took down information from more than 200 former bakery workers.
 The intake forms documented basic employment facts such as wage rates, number of years worked, and number of hours worked per week.

-The Greater Boston Legal Services and the affected workers decide to file wage violation complaints with the Fair Labor Division of the Massachusetts Attorney General’s Office, the office responsible for enforcing Massachusetts laws, including state labor law (MGL Chapter 149).
+The Greater Boston Legal Services and the affected workers decided to file wage violation complaints with the Fair Labor Division of the Massachusetts Attorney General’s Office, the office responsible for enforcing Massachusetts laws, including state labor law (MGL Chapter 149).

 On Nov.
 20, 2012, affected immigrant